 Landscape / seascape values (e.g., visual aesthetics of importance locally, nationally, or globally);

-Educational values (e.g., opportunities to train or teach people about their physical and natural surroundings and local biodiversity);
+Educational values (e.g., opportunities to teach people about their physical and natural surroundings and local biodiversity);

-Scientific and research values (e.g., contributing to annan understanding of the natural environment and the consequences of natural vs. human-caused, or anthropogenic, changes); and
+Scientific and research values (e.g., contributing to a better understanding of the natural environment and the consequences of natural vs. human-caused, or anthropogenic, changes by providing undisturbed ecological benchmarks to compare and assess environmental change in surrounding areas); and

-Management values (e.g., more coordinated international effort, adoption of best practices).
+Management values (e.g., better coordinated international effort, adoption of best practices).

-Arctic MPA network processes can facilitate incorporation of Traditional Ecological Knowledge (TEK) into decision-making.
-The relevance of TEK for resource management purposes is recognized in both the 1982 United Nations Convention on the Law of the Sea (UNCLOS), and the 2007 United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
-The UNDRIP is an aspirational document that speaks to the individual and collective rights of indigenous peoples, taking into account their specific cultural, social and economic circumstances.
+Arctic MPA network processes can facilitate incorporation of Traditional Knowledge (TK) and local knowledge into decision-making.
+The relevance of TK for resource management purposes is recognized in many Arctic Council documents including the Arctic Offshore Oil and Gas Guidelines (AOOGG, 2009), the AMSP (2004), ABA (2013), AMSA (2009), and the AMSAIIc (2013).
+Currently the Permanent Participants to the Arctic Council are developing principles and guidelines for use of TK in the work of the Arctic Council that will assist using TK in the development and management of an Pan-Arctic MPA Network.
+TK is also recognized in the 2007 United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), an aspirational document that speaks to the individual and collective rights of indigenous peoples, taking into account their specific cultural, social and economic circumstances.
 The UNDRIP principles include respecting indigenous knowledge, cultures and traditional practices; indigenous peoples’ contributions to sustainable and equitable development; and the proper management of the environment (DFO 2011b).
 Key Challenges